AI4Bharat/indicnlp.ai4bharat.org/content/pages/samanantar.md

 Samanantar is the largest publicly available parallel corpora collection for Indic languages: Assamese, Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Oriya, Punjabi, Tamil, Telugu.
 The corpus has 49.6M sentence pairs between English to Indian Languages.

-### Update 15-05-2021
+### Update 05-06-2021

-The language wise splits are now available for download
+The benchmarking testsets are now available for download

 ### Dataset Format

 The [publicly released version](#downloads) is randomly shuffled, untokenized, and deduplicated.

 ### Downloads

+#### Benchmarks

+The testsets used to benchmark IndicTrans can be found [here](https://storage.googleapis.com/samanantar-public/benchmarks.zip)

 #### En-Indic